 In a case of informal separation, physical separation is often necessary.
 However, this does not mean that you and your spouse need to live in different homes, as long as there is a clear disruption of marital or sexual relations.
 Generally, this could include you and your spouse living in separate rooms despite being in the same house.
-You and your spouse should also not perform typical spousal activities such as cleaning or cooking for each other unless out of necessity.
+You and your spouse should also not perform typical spousal activities such as cleaning or cooking for each other at all.

 Formal agreements of separation

 You and your spouse may also choose to bring about the separation with a formal agreement of separation.
 Formal agreements of separation usually come in the form of a Deed of Separation, which contains the terms and conditions of the relationship during the separation.
 That being said, an oral agreement or a written document other than a Deed of Separation may still validly serve as a separation agreement.
 However, proving an oral agreement in dispute would present additional challenges.
 The deed of separation need not be registered with the courts or with a governmental department.